What is celiac disease and why does it occur?

 🌿 1.
 Probiotic supplements

-Probiotics help restore the gut microbiota , improving digestion and reducing inflammation.
+Probiotics help restore the intestinal microbiota, improving digestion and reducing inflammation.

 🍵 3.
 Digestive and anti-inflammatory plants